Evacuation recommendations lifted amid Warren County fire, sheriff says - NewsBreak

 At 7 p.m.
 Monday , the Warren County Sheriff’s Department posted an update on Facebook , saying more than 85 firefighters, 30 fire apparatus and several bulldozers were working to fight the fire.
 Firefighters from five surrounding counties also reported to the scene.

-The morning of Tuesday, Oct.
-25 , Warren County Sheriff Jackie Matheny strongly recommended that all residents of Isha and Curtistown evacuate immediately.
+On Tuesday morning , Warren County Sheriff Jackie Matheny strongly recommended that all residents of Isha and Curtistown evacuate immediately.
 The Warren County Sheriff’s Department said anyone who remained in the area should be vigilant regarding their surroundings.

 Just before 11:30 a.m.
 Tuesday , the Warren County Sheriff’s Department reported a Blackhawk helicopter arrived on scene and made two drops at the fire.
 The fire is now approximately 35% contained and no structures are in danger.
 All residents in the area are asked to remain vigilant.